Aspose/releases.aspose.com/content/words/androidjava/_index.md

 {{< Common/paragraph class="package-instructions">}}

-Add {{< Common/link href="https://products.aspose.com/words/android-java" text="Word Document Processing"  >}} capabilities to your Android applications.
+Aspose.Words for Android via Java adds Word Document Processing capabilities to your Android applications.
 Create, edit & convert popular documents formats including DOC, DOCX, RTF, ODT, PDF, EPUB and many more.

 You can easily use Aspose.Words for Java directly from a {{< Common/link href="https://repository.aspose.com/words/" text="Maven"  >}} based project by adding following configurations to the build.gradle.